marxin/texi2rst-generated/sphinx/cpp/macros/stringizing.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: stringizing, # operator

 .. _stringizing:

-.. index:: stringizing

-.. index:: # operator

 Stringizing
 ***********